tcytra/enraiged-laravel/README.md

 AUTO_LOGIN=true
 ```

-These values will override their counterpart definitions in the config/auth.php config file.
-Completely remove these
+These values will override their counterpart definitions in the config/enraiged/auth.php config file.
+Completely remove
-from your .env if you wish to control these parameters from the auth config array.
+these from your .env if you wish to control these parameters from the enraiged auth config array.

 **ALLOW_REGISTER** will turn on or off the ability to register an account as a guest.